The Insolvency Review: India

 Identification of the debtor's COMI is one of major issues when dealing with jurisdictional issues in conducting plenary insolvency proceedings.
 The concept of COMI is left open to the interpretation of the adjudicating authority in conduct.
 In the absence of a clear guidelines as to what would constitute COMI, or the jurisdiction with which the debtor has the closest nexus, there are bound to be jurisdictional conflicts.
 The parameters that may be taken into account for an adjudicating authority to exercise territorial jurisdiction could be the location of the registered office or corporate headquarters of the debtor, the place where the books of accounts of the debtor are maintained, the place where the principal assets of the debtor are located, the place where the major operations of the debtor are conducted, where the maximum employees are posted, the law that applies to the most disputes, where principal bank accounts are located, administration of the company's business by third parties, exercise of management and supervision.

 Sections 234 and 235 of the IBC enable the central government to enter into an agreement with a foreign government for enforcing the provisions of the IBC for the IBC to apply to assets or property of the debtor, including a personal guarantor of a corporate debtor located outside India with which reciprocal arrangements have been made, subject to such conditions as may be specified.
-However, to date, no such agreement has been made.
-In such a case, Section 235 enables the RP, liquidator or bankruptcy trustee to apply for evidence or action be taken in relation to such foreign assets.
+However, to date no such agreement has been made.
+Section 235 enables the RP, liquidator or bankruptcy trustee to apply for evidence or action be taken in relation to such foreign assets.

 iv Commencement of insolvency proceedings

-Plenary proceedings may be commenced by a financier or operator of the debtor or even by the debtor itself (where it seeks for voluntary liquidation).7
+Plenary proceedings may be commenced by a financier or operator of the debtor or even by the debtor itself (where it seeks voluntary liquidation).14

 v Control of insolvency proceedings

-Section 66 of the IBC provides that if, during the CIRP or liquidation process, it is found that any business of the corporate debtor has been carried on with intent to defraud creditors or for any fraudulent purpose, the NCLT may on the application of the RP pass an order that persons who were knowingly parties (including a director or a partner of the corporate debtor) to the carrying on of the business in such manner be liable to make such contributions to the assets of the corporate debtor as it may deem fit if before the insolvency commencement date, where such director or partner knew or ought to have known that there was no reasonable prospect of avoiding the commencement of a CIRP in respect of such corporate debtor, such director or partner did not exercise due diligence in minimising the potential loss to the creditors of the corporate debtor.
-Hence, decisions taken by a director or a partner, in particular during the twilight period,8 significantly impact the insolvency process.
-Section 66 casts on the directors' duty to act in the best interests of the creditors of the company, and where directors fail to do so, they are liable to contribute to the assets in terms of the said section.
+Section 66 of the IBC provides that if, during the CIRP or liquidation process, it is found that any business of the corporate debtor has been carried on with intent to defraud creditors or for any fraudulent purpose, the NCLT may on the application of the RP pass an order that persons who were knowingly parties (including a director or a partner of the corporate debtor) to the carrying on of the business in such manner be liable to make such contributions to the assets of the corporate debtor as it may deem fit if before the insolvency commencement date, where such director or partner knew or ought to have known that there was no reasonable prospect of avoiding the commencement of a CIRP in respect of such corporate debtor; and such director or partner did not exercise due diligence in minimising the potential loss to the creditors of the corporate debtor.
+Hence, decisions taken by a director or a partner, in particular during the twilight period,15 significantly impacts the insolvency process.
+Section 66 casts on the directors the duty to act in the best interests of the creditors of the company, and where the directors fail to do so, they are liable to contribute to the assets.
 As a general rule, directors have a duty to act in the best interests of the shareholders of a company; however, Section 66 shifts the duty to that of the creditors during the twilight period.

 vi Exclusions under the Insolvency Code